Topologies on the future causal completion: Topologies on power sets, causal ladder for chr. spaces

-\V Let $C(X)$ resp. $K(X)$ denote the set of closed resp. compact subsets of $X$; if a $X$ is metric, until further notice we always equip $K(X)$ with the topology defined by the Hausdorff distance $d_H$ (recall that the definition of the Hausdorff distance implies that $d_H(\emptyset, A) = \infty$, which makes the Hausdorff distance a generalized metric).
+\V Let $C(X)$ resp. $K(X)$ denote the set of closed resp. compact subsets of $X$; if a $X$ is a metric space, until further notice we always equip $K(X)$ with the topology defined by the Hausdorff distance $d_H$ (recall that the definition of the Hausdorff distance implies that $d_H(\emptyset, A) = \infty$, which makes the Hausdorff distance a generalized metric).
+Recall that a metric space $X$ is called {\bf Heine-Borel} iff closed bounded subsets are compact.
+In each Heine-Borel space $X$, each compact $K \subset X$ and each $R>0$, the subset $B(K,R)$ is compact.

 \begin{Theorem} Let $X$ be a Heine-Borel metric space, let $a: Y \rightarrow \tau(X) $ be a net.
 If $ a$ i.-o.-converges to $a_\infty \in \tau (X)$, then $ \forall K \subset X {\rm \ compact } : a_K := \cl \o (\cdot \cap K) \o a: Y \rightarrow (K(X), d_H) $ converges to $\cl (a_\infty \cap K)$.